Endodontics focuses on the tooth and root’s inner workings, frequently referred to as the pulp.

 If you have suffered from severe tooth decay and your dental pulp’s health is at risk, visit us for endodontic treatment in Covina, CA.

-Because our dentist is specially trained to diagnose and treat tooth pain, if you start to experience significant pain, you should schedule an appointment with us at our endodontics office right away.
+Our dentist is trained to diagnose and treat tooth pain.
+If you start to experience significant pain, you should schedule an appointment with us at our office right away.

 Delaying treatment and ignoring pain or abnormalities in the oral cavity can lead to dire complications in the future.
 When it comes to your oral health, always be cautious.